 The beauty of London is that the city is full of little gems.
-Tucked between busy streets and tall buildings is this little peaceful garden.
+Tucked between busy streets and tall buildings is this small peaceful garden.
 The garden sits where the Church of Saint Dunstan was once located.
 The Grade I listed church was built in 1100 but damaged during the Great Fire of London.
-After being “patched up”, the church was damaged once again during WWII. following several misfortunes, it was decided not to rebuild the church but to turn it into a public garden.
-What makes Saint Dustan a great spot is the tranquil atmosphere of the park with stunning ruins in the centre.
+After being “patched up”, the church was destroyed once again during WWII.
+Following several misfortunes, the owners decided not to rebuild the church but turn it into a public garden.
+What makes Saint Dustan a great spot is the park’s tranquil atmosphere with stunning ruins in the centre.
 Pretty flowers, ivy growing through walls and windows, tall trees and Gothic architecture (from what’s left) have made this garden an idyllic spot not to be missed.

 Address: St Dunstan’s Hill, London EC3R 5DD – Free entry

 The Fashion & Textile Museum

 If you are into fashion or a fashion student, you might want to visit the Fashion & Textile Museum showcasing the history of fashion as well as exhibiting the latest jewellery and textile trends.

 Address: 83 Bermondsey St, Bermondsey, London SE1 3XF – Fee: £9.90 for adult / £7 for students

 London Bridge is served by underground (Northern and Jubilee lines) as well as the mainline rail.
 Several buses also serve the area (17, 43, 141, 149 etc…)

 If you are planning to visit Borough Market, please note that it’s closed on Sunday and have limited vendors on Mondays and Tuesdays.